 Yes, welcome back to Mr. Passantino, who has returned to Santa Clara High after six years at Wilcox High and ten years at Peterson High School.
-Welcome back because Mr. Passantino started here at Santa Clara some 30 years ago.
-Some juniors and seniors might be wondering why Mr. Bordenave and Mr. Passantino swithched high schools this year.
+Welcome back because Mr. Passantino started here at Santa Clara some 30 years Some juniors and seniors might be wondering why Mr. Bordenave and Mr. Passantino swithched high schools this year.
 The Board of Education has a policy of changing elementary school teachers every few years to keep things from becoming stagnant.
-This year they decided to do the same thing thing with our high schools for the same leaders of the Junior class", says one senior paperer.
-Some juniors claim it goes the same way for the Seniors.
+This year they decided to do the same thing thing with our high schools for the same reason.